Langsett Reservoir: Langsett water treatment works

-The present day Langsett water treatment works were built to replace the older works at Midhope and Langsett reservoirs.
-The older works used sand filter beds to treat the water, although the water was safe to drink, the sand filters had never been able to remove the brown colouration caused by rainwater falling on the surrounding peat moorland.
+The present-day Langsett water treatment works were built to replace the older works at Midhope and Langsett reservoirs.
+The older works used sand filter beds to treat the water, although the water was safe to drink, the sand filters had never been able to remove the brown discolouration caused by rainwater falling on the surrounding peat moorland.
 After much complaining from consumers, it was decided in 1980 to build a completely new treatment works.
 South Yorkshire Water Authority gave permission in December 1981 to build the works in an old quarry adjacent to the reservoir wall.
 Worked started in 1983 with water from the new works going into the supply system in July 1986.
 The works clarify the water by the addition of chemicals before the filtration stage to bring it up to the latest EU standards.
-The works can produce 60,000 cubic metres (60 million litres) of water per day.
+The works can produce 60,000 cubic metres (60 million litres) of treated water per day.

 In 2017 a £20 million scheme was announced by Yorkshire Water to upgrade the treatment works to further improve the discolouration and remove deposits from the raw water collected from the moors around the reservoir.
 The work began in September 2017 and will take three years to complete.